 Thank you for joining me during this course.
-Hopefully, it gave you a far better understanding of teaching online, and also gave you the arrogance and insight for you to urge started.
+Hopefully, it gave you a far better understanding of teaching online and also gave you the arrogance and insight for you to get started.
 I like to recommend a couple of next steps before you start teaching online.
 First, still, learn more.
-This course provided a summary, but I like to recommend diving deeper and finding out courses that are in our library, on topics like digital literacy, needs analysis to assist you to determine learning outcomes, instructional design and storyboarding, specific to e-learning, inclusive instructional design and making learning accessible, the way to create effective assessments, and more.
+This course provided a summary, but I like to recommend diving deeper and finding out courses that are in our library, on topics like digital literacy, that need analysis to assist you in determining learning outcomes, instructional design and storyboarding, specific to e-learning, inclusive instructional design and making learning accessible, the way to create effective assessments, and more.

 Once you recognize which platform you will be using, take the time to find out more about it.
 This may likely be a learning management system equipped with plenty of features.
 Also, spend a while determining if there are other technologies or platforms that you simply can integrate.
 These could be external forums, social media, Google Drive, YouTube, and more.
 Eventually, connect with other online instructors on LinkedIn or Twitter to stay up-to-date on a number of the newest trends.
 Thanks for joining me.